Frequently Asked Questions

-Nursery classes are led by a combination of weekly staff and monthly volunteers.
+Nursery classes are led by a combination of weekly staff and volunteers.
 Because we want to provide the best care for your child, we closely monitor the adult-child ratio in each classroom.
-Should a classroom go over the appropriate ratio, the supervisor or greeter will ask parents to volunteer.
+Should a classroom go over the appropriate ratio, the area supervisor or receptionist will ask parents to volunteer.
 On occasion, a classroom may be closed.

-Staff and volunteers are required to complete an application process, which includes a personal interview and background check.
-We hold comprehensive teacher trainings to 1) ensure our volunteers understand and follow our policies and 2) enable them to nurture our children.
+Staff and volunteers are required to complete an application process, which includes mandatory trainings and background check.
+We hold comprehensive trainings to 1) ensure our volunteers understand and follow our policies and 2) enable them to nurture our children.

-In the event that there are last minute volunteers who have not been screened, they will be approved by the supervisor or greeter and placed with a volunteer or staff member who has had a background check.
+In the event that there are last-minute volunteers who have not been screened, they will be approved by the area supervisor and placed with a volunteer or staff member who has been background checked.

 What if my child has separation anxiety?

-Some children have a difficult time initially separating from their parents, but we hope you’ll find encouragement knowing that this natural developmental phase is brief.
-Our nursery workers are compassionate and are willing to help your child overcome their anxiety.
+Some children have a difficult time initially separating from their parents, but we hope you will find encouragement knowing that this natural developmental phase is brief.
+Our nursery workers are compassionate and are willing to help your child overcome his/her anxiety.